mmbmf1/mmbmf1/posts/psql-copy-command.md

 ## Introduction

 Had an 83MB CSV with 195k+ rows that needed to go into PostgreSQL.
 Didn't know psql had a `\copy` command, so I wanted to learn how to use it.
+This works with any PostgreSQL instance, including Docker-based local development databases (see [docker-postgresql-setup.md](./docker-postgresql-setup.md)).
+Once data is imported, you can query it through your application (see [nextjs-postgresql-connection.md](./nextjs-postgresql-connection.md)).

 ## The Problem